RealJeeshop/jeeshop/README.md

 # Description
 Jeeshop is a e-commerce solution allowing you to setup quickly your online store.

-It provides you with a store management GUI, [Jeeshop-Admin](#Jeeshop-Admin) and an complete set of REST apis designed for your store front-end application (typically a javascript rich client application)
+It provides you with a store management GUI, [Jeeshop-Admin](#Jeeshop-Admin) and an complete set of REST APIs designed for your store front-end application (typically a javascript rich client application):
 * Products catalog
 * Discounts
 * Shopping cart
 * Users management

+Compared to other e-commerce solutions / frameworks Jeeshop aims at being
+* simple - you don't need a master degree in rocket science to use and understand Jeeshop concepts
+* light - thanks to Java EE platform and design choices
+* interoperable - thanks again to Java EE platform

 Jeeshop relies on following technologies :
-* Java EE 7 and Java 8 for e-commerce back-end
+* Java EE 7 and Java 8 for REST APIs
 * AngularJS for [Jeeshop-Admin](#Jeeshop-Admin)

 # Links